JordyToke/group3-todo-app/README.md

 # <p align="center"><a href="https://github.com/JordyToke/group3-todo-app" id="top">Group-3 Project: React Todo App </a></p>

+## Getting Started

+After cloning the repo if you have any immediate issues make sure to try running `npm install` in case any packages or dependencies have been updated.

 ## Create a Form to Add Task

 ### Create input fields